-Dr. Ehrlich’s Magic Bullet is a movie with a paradoxical goal: it wants to convince us not to be ashamed of something that the movie is obviously ashamed of.
+Dr. Ehrlich’s Magic Bullet is a movie with a paradoxical goal: the title character tries to convince people in the movie not to be ashamed of something that the movie itself is obviously ashamed of.

 It begins with a prologue informing us of the fact that the movie is based on a true story, explaining that it was the goal of Dr. Paul Ehrlich (Edward G. Robinson) to develop chemicals, which he called “magic bullets,” to treat the diseases that are the “scourges” of mankind.
 No mention is made of the particular scourge that this movie is about, which is syphilis.
 Already, we get the first indication of reticence on the part of the movie to actually mention the word “syphilis.”

 In the first scene, a young man enters Ehrlich’s office for a physical examination.
 As with the prologue, Ehrlich does not utter word “syphilis,” referring to it as a contagious disease, and then, incredibly enough, adding that it is “an infection just like any other.”
 Inasmuch as the unmentioned syphilis was, at that time, an often fatal, neurological degenerative disease, what are we to make of this inappropriately reassuring phrase, “an infection just like any other”?
 A clue to what he is getting at comes with the following remark, “I’ve seen cases where it was transmitted by an inanimate object.”